felixmeza/docker-ewbf-cuda-btg-miner/README.md

-# nvidia-docker image for EWBF's CUDA Zcash miner
+# nvidia-docker image for EWBF's CUDA Bitcoin Gold miner

 This image build [EWBF's CUDA Bitcoin Gold miner] from EWBF's GitHub page.
 It requires a CUDA compatible docker implementation so you should probably go